edgio-docs/edgio-docs/guides/connectors.md

     // The command to start your app in dev mode
     command: () => 'npx sapper dev',

-    // Once your app's console output has matched all of the following patterns, the "MOOVWEB XDN ready on ..." message will be displayed
+    // Once your app's console output has matched all of the following patterns, the "{{ PRODUCT_NAME }} ready on ..." message will be displayed
     ready: [/listening on/i],

     // A function that is called with every line of output from your app.
 Return true to show that line to the user, false to hide it.